Samsung just made their 88-inch flagship Q9F QLED TV. It is also available on various online shopping websites that you can see by clicking here.

 - For more details, visit Samsung Website.

-The 88-Inch OLED Q9F TV of Samsung makes its most immediate impact with its colours.
+The c of Samsung makes its most immediate impact with its colors.
 It boasts a stunningly luminous quality of HDR colour tones across its display panel with rich tones that looks extremely vibrant.
-The bright tones doesn’t look bleached and retains their richness, and the image’s colour detailing in heavily saturated pictures is beutiful.
+The bright tones doesn’t look bleached and retain their richness, and the image’s color detailing in heavily saturated pictures is beautiful.

 The screen filtering of the Q9F QLED TV does an effective job of solving common HDR content issues such as looking too dark in a bright room.
 Its brightness peaks when watching HDR content.
 Samsung claims that the Q9F QLED TV has a 2000-nit light brightness output but the TV did achieve a couple of momentary 1800-nit peaks according to our experience.
 The screen is capable of delivering 1500 to 1800 nits or so of HDR brightness when playing a 10% HDR white box.